 — diameter: the diameter of the shaft of the rotation joint.

 If possible, a rotation joint should know the direction of fixation, therefore, possess a nested element <normal_direction/>.
 However, this is not mandatory in order to allow for importing incomplete data.
-The direction sense of <normal_direction/> is from the joint's head to point, which element’s definition can be found in clause 9.1.3.
+The direction sense of <normal_direction/> is from the joint's head to point, which element’s definition can be found in 9.1.3.

 Specific subtypes of rotation joints are defined by adding related nested elements, listed in Table 78: